 The standards are presented by grade span: Pre–K-2, grades 3–5, grades 6–8, and grades 9–12.
 The standards are considered learning goals that are intended to be achieved by the end of each grade span, respectively.
 Within each grade span, the standards are grouped by practice.
 This reflects the importance of the practices for students across the disciplines of health education, physical education, and in developing social emotional competencies.
 Finally, within each practice, the standards are grouped by the following topics.
 A sample organization is shown below.

-Gender, Sexual Orientation, and Sexual Health [GS]

 Healthy Relationships [HR]

 Mental and Emotional Health [MH]